jvrapp/jvrapp/README.md

 I'm Javier, an enthusiast Data Science learner:bar_chart::books:, passionate about applying AI to take care of natural ecosystems and tackle climate change :evergreen_tree::evergreen_tree:

+In this account I'll sharing the resulting projects of my learning journey (and maybe more).

 - 🔭 I’m currently working on my first **Individual Tree Detection project using LiDAR data**
 - 🌱 I’m currently learning: Dask, Xarray, GeoPandas, ArcGIS & Kubernetes
 - 👯 I’m looking to collaborate on **open-source projects looking to develop climate tech**